-In May 2014, the Financial Accounting Standards Board (FASB) issued guidance to change the recognition of revenue from contracts with customers.
+In May 2014, the FASB issued guidance to change the recognition of revenue from contracts with customers.
 The core principle of the new guidance is that an entity should recognize revenue to reflect the transfer of goods and services to customers in an amount equal to the consideration the entity receives or expects to receive.
-The guidance will be effective for the Company for annual periods beginning after December 15, 2018, and interim periods within annual reporting periods beginning after December 15, 2019.
-The Company will apply the guidance using a modified retrospective approach.
+The guidance was effective for the Company for reporting periods beginning after December 15, 2018.
+The Company applied the guidance using a modified retrospective approach.
 The Company's revenue is comprised of net interest income and noninterest income.
 The scope of the guidance explicitly excludes net interest income as well as many other revenues for financial assets and liabilities including loans, leases, securities, and derivatives.
-Accordingly, the majority of our revenues will not be affected.
-The Company is currently assessing our revenue contracts related to revenue streams that are within the scope of the standard.
+Accordingly, the majority of the Company's revenues will not be affected.
+The Company has performed an assessment of our revenue contracts related to revenue streams that are within the scope of the standard.
 Our accounting policies will not change materially since the principles of revenue recognition from the ASU are largely consistent with existing guidance and current practices applied by our businesses.
-The Company has not identified material changes to the timing or amount of revenue recognition.
-Based on the updated guidance, the Company does anticipate changes in our disclosures associated with our revenues.
-The Company will disclosures of our performance obligations related to our revenue recognition and will continue to evaluate disaggregation for significant categories of revenue in the scope of the guidance.
+We did not identify material changes to the timing or amount of revenue recognition.